awslabs/simpleiot-build/website/simpleiot/docs/workshops/intro.md

 # Shopping List

-You can purchase a SimpleIOT Starter kit from <a href="https://shop.m5stack.com/products/aws-iot-edukit-simpleiot-starter-bundle-v1-0" target="_blank">directly from the manufacturer here.</a>
+You can purchase a SimpleIOT Starter kit <a href="https://shop.m5stack.com/products/aws-iot-edukit-simpleiot-starter-bundle-v1-0" target="_blank">directly from the manufacturer here.</a>

 If a Starter Kit is not available, you can purchase the individual items directly from the manufacturer or your favorite electronics parts retailer.
 Here are the components: